royeradames/stas-preview-card/README.md

 This section to recap over some of my major learnings while working through this project.

 #### CSS grid
-This project was the catelist for me spend a significant amount of time relearning CSS grid in a more indepedt level.
-With the new knowled I was able to simplify my previous code and make the website look more like the design file.
+This project was the catalyst for me to spend a significant amount of time relearning the CSS grid at a more independent level.
+With the new knowledge, I was able to simplify my previous code and make the website look more like the design file.

-Grid garden was the way I got introduce to learning CSS grid by playing a game with a story line.
-Grid critters was one of the best resource I found that had the tutorial on how to use it, and challanges and practice that made me feel confident using CSS grid.
+Grid garden was the way I got introduce to learning CSS grid by playing a game with a storyline.
+Grid critters were one of the best resources I found that had the tutorial on how to use it, and challenges and practice that made me feel confident using CSS grid.

 #### Significant advantages for this project: